We are dedicated to supporting any child in New Zealand whose wellbeing is at significant risk of harm.

 We address caregivers’ experiences of our support as reported in our 2024 caregivers survey.
 We review feedback across multiple areas, including education, health, financial support, respite care, training, and transitions.

-If you're a child or young person in care, VOYCE – Whakarongo Mai is an independent connection and advocacy service, separate from Oranga Tamariki—Ministry for Children, and we're here to listen to you, support you, and be on your side.
-Part of what we also do is organise fun and engaging events for kids with care experience so you can connect with each other.
+If you're a child or young person in care, you can connect with VOYCE – Whakarongo Mai.
+This is an independent advocacy service separate from Oranga Tamariki who can listen to and support you, and be on your side

 Practice Centre